Royal Exchange, London: History

 Richard Clough initially suggested building the exchange in 1562, and its original design was inspired by the Antwerp bourse, the world's first purpose-built bourse, with which Thomas Gresham, the representative of the English crown in Antwerp, was familiar, and on which the designs of the bourses of Amsterdam (1611) and Rotterdam would also be based.

 It was Britain's first specialist commercial building, and Clough oversaw the importing of some of the materials from Antwerp: stone, slate, wainscot and glass, for which he paid thousands of pounds himself.
 The Royal Exchange was officially opened on 23 January 1571 by Queen Elizabeth I, who awarded the building its royal title and a licence to sell alcohol and valuable goods.
 Only the exchange of goods took place until the 17th century.
 Stockbrokers were not allowed into the Royal Exchange because of their rude manners, hence they had to operate from other establishments in the vicinity, such as Jonathan's Coffee-House.
 Gresham's original building was destroyed in the Great Fire of London in 1666.

 A second complex was built on the site, designed by Edward Jarman and opened in 1669.
 It featured a tall wooden tower over the south entrance in Corn Hill; this eventually fell into disrepair and, in 1821, was replaced by a new stone tower and cupola designed by George Smith.
 The second Exchange was also burned down on 10 January 1838 in a fire caused by an overheated stove; the blaze was visible from Windsor, 24 miles away.
 It had been used by the Lloyd's insurance market, which was forced to move temporarily to South Sea House following the 1838 fire.

 Current building

-The third Royal Exchange building, which still stands today, was designed by Sir William Tite and adheres to the original layout–consisting of a four-sided structure surrounding a central courtyard where merchants and tradesmen could do business.
-The internal works, designed by Edward I'Anson in 1837, made use of concrete—an early example of this modern construction method.
+The third Royal Exchange building, which still stands today, was designed by Sir William Tite who won the commission through a competition in 1839-40 at the expense of C. R. Cockerell.
+Tite's design adheres to the original layout–consisting of a four-sided structure surrounding a central courtyard where merchants and tradesmen could do business.
+The internal works, designed by Edward I'Anson, made use of concrete—an early example of this modern construction method.
 It features pediment sculptures by Richard Westmacott (the younger), and ornamental cast ironwork by Henry Grissell's Regent's Canal Ironworks.
 It was opened by Queen Victoria on 28 October 1844, though trading did not commence until 1 January 1845.

 Paul Julius Reuter established the Reuters news agency at No. 1, Royal Exchange Buildings (opposite and to the east of the Royal Exchange) in 1851.
 It later moved to Fleet Street.